80 great fun things to do in Maine, indoors and outdoors attractions

 Lots of fun for all the family, from rides to waterslides

-Thrills galore are in store at Funtown Splashtown, the largest water and amusement park in Northern New England.
-Getting soaked has never been more fun for a kid than swooshing down the Amphitrite or Poseidon tube plunges, while families can clamber about in the giant Splash Tube Slide or play together in the Pirates Paradise Aquaplay section.
+Thrills galore are in store at Funtown Splashtown USA, the largest water and amusement park in Northern New England.
+Getting soaked has never been more fun for a kid than swooshing down the Amphitrite Challenge or Poseidon Plunge, while families can clamber about in the giant Splash Tube Slide or play together in the Pirates Paradise Aquaplay section.
 It’s an amusement park as well, with thrills as exciting as the Excalibur roller coaster or the 220-foot free-fall from way up on the Dragon’s Descent tower.
-Of course, things are safe for the little ones, whether strapped into their seats on the Frog Hopper or cavorting on the beach.
+Of course, things are safe for the little ones, whether strapped into their seats on the Frog Hopper.
 Fun for everyone is the name of the game here.

 92 Bourne Lane